qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Change Management Documentation (1 point)
-**Story:** As a Data Steward, I want to create a change log for all improvements so we can track what's been changed in the pipeline.
+!!! abstract "As a Data Steward, I want to create a change log for all improvements so we can track what's been changed in the pipeline."

 **Key Tasks:**

 - Document current state of the notebook
 - Create template for tracking future changes
 - Establish change approval process